EDI 210/810 Processing: Implementation Guide for Freight Audit Pipelines

 return DisputeCategory.AUTO_CORRECT

-Routing decisions must be logged with immutable timestamps and error hashes to support downstream Automating EDI 210 freight bill extraction workflows.
+Routing decisions must be logged with immutable timestamps and error hashes to support downstream workflows documented in Automating EDI 210 freight bill extraction workflows.
 Idempotency keys (typically carrier_scac + invoice_number) prevent duplicate dispute creation during pipeline retries.

 Stage 4: Compliance & Ledger Commit

 Once an invoice passes validation or is successfully routed, it enters the compliance stage.
-This phase finalizes the transaction state, generates cryptographic audit hashes, and commits the record to the unified freight ledger.
-Compliance logic ensures alignment with ANSI ASC X12 standards and internal rate contract automation rules.
+This phase generates cryptographic audit hashes and commits the record to the unified freight ledger, satisfying ANSI ASC X12 standards and internal rate contract automation rules.

 import hashlib